-Fotos about the venue: click here.
+Click here for photos of the venue: click here.

-It provides a wonderful space to diet with plants.
+The accommodation provides a wonderful space to diet with plants.
 You can walk around on the property and explore different areas or just relax in one place.

+The house provides seven secure and fully equipped bedrooms and bathrooms.
 Local Quechuans from nearby communities have contributed to creating an Andean style dining hall where they will prepare group meals.

+Different food options will be made available such as: vegan, vegetarian, chicken, or fish.
+Options can also be made available to cater to various food allergies.
 Of course all food provided respects Shipibo Plant Dieta requirements, and therefore is always dieta friendly.

-When the sun comes out at this altitude of almost 2000 meters above sea level it can get very warm.
-It is important to take into consideration that it is very easy to get sunburned and in very little time.
+Evenings and rainy days can get quite cold.
+When the sun comes out at this altitude of almost 2000 meters above sea level, it can get very warm.
+It's important to take into consideration that it's very easy to get sunburned and in very short time.

-The climate can change quickly, creating a kaleidoscope of natural magic to marvel at.
+The climate can also change quickly, creating a kaleidoscope of natural magic to marvel at.
 As the weather changes it introduces new energies that support and hold our processes throughout the retreat.

 It continuously fascinates me how changes in weather impacts our journeys depending on the essence of our process.
 Nature surpasses the boundaries of verbal language and communicates invitations to journey more or less inwards through the energetic nature of the elements.